manthis/manthis.github.io/README.md

 Website for HelloMax built with React

--   Added gh-pages to publish on Github Pages
+-   Added gh-pages to publish on Github Pages.